Youth Development Undergraduate Minor

 The interdisciplinary minor/concentration in youth development provides a foundation in human development targeting developmental issues unique to adolescence.
 Students will learn to work with youth audiences, particularly in promoting comprehensive wellness and leadership development.

 - 18 hour concentration

 - A 2.0 GPA minimum is required, but students must also satisfy the GPA requirements for specific courses.

-- HDFS 3310 - Prenatal and Infant Development - 3 Semester Credit Hours
+- HDFS 3301 - Theories of Human Development and Family Studies - 3 Semester Credit Hours

 - HDFS 3316 - Development in Adolescence - 3 Semester Credit Hours

 - HUSC 3325 - Comprehensive Wellness for Adolescents - 3 Semester Credit Hours